Icon of Italian cuisine originating from Naples: simple dough and classic ingredients (tomato, mozzarella, and basil) for a tasty and gooey pizza.

-Dissolve the yeast in lukewarm water, then add the flour and start kneading.
+Dissolve the yeast in warm water, then add the flour and start kneading.

-Add the salt and extra virgin olive oil, then work until you obtain a smooth, elastic dough.
+Add the salt and oil, then work until you obtain a smooth and elastic dough.

-Cover and let rise for 6-8 hours (or until it doubles in volume).
+Cover and let rise for 6-8 hours (or until doubled in volume).

 Divide the dough into two balls and stretch them with your hands on a lightly floured surface.

-Top each base with the tomato passata, a drizzle of oil and a pinch of salt.
+Top each base with tomato sauce, a drizzle of oil, and a pinch of salt.

-Bake at 250°C (conventional oven or with a baking stone) for about 7-8 minutes.
+Bake at 250°C (static oven or with a baking stone) for about 7-8 minutes.

-Add the fiordilatte mozzarella cut into cubes and continue baking for another 4-5 minutes, until melted and stretchy.
+Add the diced fiordilatte and continue cooking for another 4-5 minutes, until melted and stretchy.

-Remove from the oven and finish with a drizzle of extra virgin olive oil and fresh basil.
+Remove from the oven and finish with a drizzle of raw oil and fresh basil.

 Oven